 To Add a Course: Students should have their added courses approved by their advisors or counselors.
 An Add Card must be completed for each course request, prior to reporting to the Late Registration Area.
-An added course will be accepted on a space available basis during the first five (5)days of classes.
-On the sixth (6th) through (8th) day, the signature of the appropriate instructor is also required.
+An added course will be accepted on a space available basis during the official drop and add period.
+Afterwards, the signature of the appropriate instructor is also required.